 An account is required to access this resource.
 Please create an account or log in to continue.

-- Rapid dissemination of information from Synth-Opioids@usdoj.gov
+- rapid dissemination of information;

-- Reports on emerging drug trends and unknown substances (for public and law enforcement use);
+- reports on emerging drug trends and unknown substances (for public and law enforcement use);

-- searchable and permanent storage of information, organized by category
+- searchable and permanent storage of information, organized by category;

-- Sharing of data and methodologies to address analytical challenges and facilitate the rapid detection and
+- sharing of data and methodologies to address analytical challenges and facilitate prompt detection and identification of emerging psychoactive substances;

-Since its inception in August 2017, Synth-Opioids has been bridging multiple disciplines and multiple jurisdictions in forensic sciences for the rapid sharing of emerging psychoactive substances in the United States.
-By sharing scientific data to assist in detecting and identifying unknown synthetic substances and opioids, DEA has been expanding the Nation’s collective scientific expertise and breaking silos of information, not only across the Nation, but also globally.
-With this new partnership, NFLIS and Synth-Opioids will continue to strengthen and expand the power of collective scientific knowledge.
+With this partnership, NFLIS and Synth-Opioids will continue to strengthen and expand the power of collective scientific knowledge.
+By facilitating sharing of scientific data to assist in detecting and identifying unknown synthetic substances and opioids, DEA is expanding the Nation’s collective scientific expertise and breaking silos of information, not only across the Nation, but also globally.